 WW: You said in the initial five years, the street increased to 80 percent black families.
 How has the neighborhood changed or shifted over the last forty years?

 WW: Forty years.

 RG: Oh forty years.
-Well it’s changed drastically because when I first moved in there was a very large home on Edison and Woodward, that had, roughly, I think 25 men living in that house.
+Well it’s changed drastically because when I first moved in, there was a very large home on Edison and Woodward, that had, roughly, I think 25 men living in that house.
 I don’t know if it was a public situation or a private situation, I don’t know.
-And then in another house on the block, a woman had rented about 8 rooms to men.
+And then in another house on the block, a woman had rented about eight rooms to men.
 So that has vanished in the last forty years.
 First of all since it became a historic area, that’s not allowed.
 And that just can’t happen, because of that.
 Also, I think because of the convenience a number of people in the entire Boston-Edison area are professional or semi-professional people.
-In the last ten years there has been a lot of white people move in to the Boston-Edison area.
+In the last ten years there have been a lot of white people moving to the Boston-Edison area.

 WW: Shifting back to Dearborn, you worked in Dearborn your entire career while you were here?

 WW: Going back to what we were talking about earlier about how you did not want to live in that type of city.
 How has Dearborn changed since your initial "bad taste"?